Plant Care Beach Almond

 About Beach Almond

-Beach Almond is a relatively rare houseplant 🌿 that is easy to grow and needs regular watering to thrive.
+Beach Almond is a popular houseplant 🌿 that is easy to grow and needs regular watering to thrive.
 They do best in long-lasting, direct light ☀️ and should be less than 1 foot from a window.

 Beach Almond belongs to the Terminalia genus, and is native to Tropical Asia, Northern Australia, Polynesia, and Malaysia.